-In May 2016, we announced that our Phase 3 clinical trial IMPRESS (IMmunotherapy for Pancreatic Resectable cancer Survival Study) for algenpantucel-L, which utilizes our HyperAcute Cellular Immunotherapy technology failed to achieve its primary endpoint.
-In light of these results, we conducted an early analysis of our second Phase 3 clinical trial, PILLAR (Pancreatic Immunotherapy with algenpantucel-L for Locally Advanced non-Resectable disease).
+In May 2016, we announced that our Phase 3 clinical trial IMmunotherapy for Pancreatic REsectable cancer Survival Study, or IMPRESS, for algenpantucel-L, which utilizes our HyperAcute Cellular Immunotherapy technology, failed to achieve its primary endpoint.
+In light of these results, we conducted an early analysis of our second Phase 3 clinical trial, Pancreatic Immunotherapy with algenpantucel-L for Locally Advanced non-Resectable disease, or PILLAR.
 There was no difference in survival between the treatment group and the control group.
-This is preliminary data so the numbers may change slightly with data cleaning but the median survival was 14.6 months and 14.7 months for the treatment and control groups, respectively.
 The PILLAR study has been closed.
-Our additional HyperAcute Cellular Immunotherapy product candidates in clinical development include tergenpumatucel-L and dorgenmeltucel-L for patients with advanced lung cancer and melanoma, respectively.